MadrHacks/snakeCTF2024-writeups/pwn/snakechat/README.md

 ## Solution

 snakechat is a simple chat application built on top of a custom protocol with a Python server and a C client.
-The target of the challenge is to exfiltrate the flag from an `admin` bot by gaining code execution in the C client without having direct access to it.
+The target of the challenge is to exfiltrate the flag from a `admin` bot by gaining code execution in the C client without having direct access to it.

 ### Protocol